 - A Kunz-type characterization of regular rings via alterations (with Karl Schwede), submitted.

-- F-signature under birational morphisms (with Thomas Polstra, Karl Schwede and Kevin Tucker), submitted.
+- F-signature under birational morphisms (with Thomas Polstra, Karl Schwede and Kevin Tucker), Forum Math.
+Sigma, to appear.

 - Singularities in mixed characteristic via perfectoid big Cohen-Macaulay algebras (with Karl Schwede), submitted.

 - Cohomologically full rings (with Hailong Dao and Alessandro De Stefani), submitted.